 The computer presents similar problems - it is used for business, investment, and personal use.
 The cost of the computer must be allocated to these uses to determine how much of the cost of the computer can be deducted.
-The business and investment portions of the computer can be deducted, but the personal use of the computer is not deductible.
+The business portion of the computer can be deducted, but the investment portion and personal use of the computer are not deductible.

-The office furniture is also used for business, investment, and personal use and an allocation of its cost to each use must also be made to determine the deductions for business and investment purposes.
+The office furniture is also used for business, investment, and personal use and an allocation of its cost to each use must also be made to determine the deductions for business purposes.